 Students in this degree program may pursue any of the honors programs available to Bachelor of Arts, Plan I, students.
-These programs are described in the section Liberal Arts Honors Programs, Plan I. All students must complete the University's Core Curriculum.
-All students also must complete the following Skills and Experience flags required by the College of Liberal Arts:
+These programs are described in the section Liberal Arts Honors Programs, Plan I. All students must complete the University's Core Curriculum.[†]